 Path Forward is frequently asked about interview follow up — usually something along the lines of “How often is too often to check in?” or “How long can I / should I wait before following up on a job application?”
 Mostly, candidates seem concerned about being too aggressive in contacting recruiters or hiring managers.

-But my conversations with recruiters and hiring managers, including my own experiences, that a lack of follow up seems to be a bigger issue.
+But my conversations with recruiters and hiring managers, including my own experiences, show that a lack of follow up seems to be a bigger issue.
 I was shocked to hear about candidates who skipped thank you notes!
 Make no mistake: not sending a thank you note will be the end of your candidacy for many hiring managers.
-It’s not the lack of courtesy (though that isn’t a great sign either) — it’s the perception of either disinteret or an inability to follow up.
+It’s not the lack of courtesy (though that isn’t a great sign either) — it’s the perception of either disinterest or an inability to follow up.
 If you won’t take a few minutes to write an email after an interview how interested can you be in the job?
 If you don’t follow up with me, how can I trust that you will follow up with colleagues or clients?

 So here are the rules we recommend: